-So the next time that a top media house posts some breaking news on their website, or some blogger on the other side of the Indian Ocean put up fresh celeb gossip like the one of Githeri man, visit them, summon the majestic four and nicely repost the same content on your blog, error for error, word for word, and comma, for comma.
+So the next time that a top media house posts some breaking news on their website, or some blogger on the other side of the Indian Ocean put up fresh celeb gossip like the one of Githeri man. visit them, summon the majestic four and nicely repost the same content on your blog, error for error, word for word, and comma, for a comma.

 It is essential that you do not give any credit to the original content owner.
 Don’t worry, nobody will notice.
 What matters is that you attract all the targeted traffic.

 First means Fast

 As a rule of thumb, a successful Kenyan blogger shouldn’t owe an explanation to any of his/her followers.
 Follow this simple rule, and you’ll see your audience grow and you at the top in no time.

 Spread your Antennae